Facilitator Preparation Guide

 c.
 Participate in webinars

-5. Engagement with your congregation(s)
+5. Engagement with your congregation(s) or community

 a.
 Commissioning service